The Faroe Islands has re-opened to visitors from certain countries

 Travellers from countries in EU and Schengen area, as well as the UK

-Effective 27 June, the Danish border, and hereby the Faroese border, will open to countries in the EU and Schengen area, as well as the UK.
-The re-opening is dependent on countries meeting certain objective criteria.
+Effective 27 June, the Danish border, and hereby the Faroese border, opened to countries in the EU and Schengen area, as well as the UK.
+The re-opening was dependent on countries meeting certain objective criteria.
 Specifically, countries must have a low number of infected persons and meet a criterion still in development regarding their testing regimes.
 The borders will be open to citizens of countries that meet the criteria.
+This is still the case at the time of writing.

 Countries are divided into two groups: quarantine countries and open countried.
 The list is based on the current number of infected people and is updated weekly by the SSI.
 Therefore, there might be changes in a country’s status.
 If you are planning on travelling to the Faroe Islands, we urge to you stay updated on this matter.
 You can see the list of quarantine and open countries here.